-Continuing IJNet’s tradition of supporting journalists and media entrepreneurs, we are excited to announce that IJNet Arabic is now accepting applications for the seventh round of the Mentoring Center for media startups in the Middle East and North Africa.
-Through this program, media professionals in the region will receive expert mentoring on new business models, tools and strategies to help them develop their media outlets.
+We are excited to announce that IJNet Arabic is now accepting applications for the eighth round of the Mentoring Center for media startups in the Middle East and North Africa.
+Continuing IJNet’s tradition of supporting journalists and media entrepreneurs, through this program, media professionals in the region will receive expert mentoring on new business models, tools and strategies to help them develop their media outlets.

-We invite digital and media organizations — whether online, mobile device-based, creating digital content, or developing creative digital solutions — to apply for the 2020-21 program.
+If you’re a digital and media organization — whether online, mobile device-based, creating digital content, or developing creative digital solutions — you can apply for the 2021-22 program.

-Mentors will advise participants on how to improve written and visual content, in addition to digital marketing, social media and other key aspects of digital entrepreneurship.
-With this guidance, participants will be able to reshape their media projects to better fit with their respective markets and its needs.
+Mentors advise participants on how to improve written and visual content, in addition to digital marketing, social media and other key aspects of digital entrepreneurship.
+With this guidance, participants will be able to mold their media projects to better fit with their respective markets and needs.
 Mentees’ understanding of their audience and identification of their competition will further assist these efforts.

 The program will select 16 semi-finalists in the first phase of applications.
 These semi-finalists will complete an assignment and develop a pitch for their media initiative.
 From there, eight finalists will be selected to work closely with a dedicated mentor for ten months.
 Each finalist will undergo a final interview with program mentors to determine their candidacy for the program.

-The Mentoring Center includes two fully covered trips for meetings, partnerships and intensive training, including an ICFJ bootcamp and admission to the 13th annual Arab Reporters for Investigative Journalism conference, which currently is scheduled to take place in Amman, Jordan.
+The Mentoring Center includes fully covered trips for meetings, partnerships and intensive training, including an ICFJ bootcamp and admission to the 14th annual Arab Reporters for Investigative Journalism conference.

-To further develop and strengthen the digital media startups, an in-person visit will be initiated in the early stages of the program to develop the road map and planning of each project.
+To further develop and strengthen the digital media startups, an in-person visit between the mentor and mentee will be carried out in the early stages of the program to develop the road map and planning of each project.

-Due to the spread of the COVID-19 pandemic this year, all typical program travel is subject to be adjusted to virtual mentorship and training.
-Participants will be expected to approach this year’s program with flexibility as pertains all travel.
+Due to COVID-19, we do not yet know whether typical program travel will take place.
+If not, the program will be adjusted to completely virtual mentorship and training.
+Participants will be expected to approach this year’s program with flexibility as pertains to all travel.